katiejanecoughlan/sojourn-scribbles-V3/README.md

 - Jinja - templating language rendering logic within html documents
 - Bootstrap 5 - front end framework used for styling
 - Heroku PostgreSQL - used as the database
+- Balsamiq - for wireframes
+- Canva - for creating assets
 - Font Awesome - for social media icons
 - Google Fonts-
 - GitHub - for storing the code and for the Kanban board